moshe444/chat/README.md

 * Chat to all users
 * Chat to a specific user (private chat)
 * Custom unique username
-* Tips for uses in or out
+* Tips for users in or out

 ## How to use
 * Clone Repo